Student Activities and Support Services

 Columbus State University is dedicated to developing the full potential of its students.
 A variety of opportunities are provided for students to explore personal, professional, and social interests; to develop leadership capabilities; and to broaden intellectual and cultural dimensions through student activities programs and services consistent with the goals and purposes of the university.

-The Office of the Vice President for Student Affairs and Enrollment Management is responsible for student activities and university recognized student organizations.
+The Office of the Vice President for Student Affairs is responsible for student activities and university recognized student organizations.
 The student activities fee helps to defray the operational expenses of a number of programs and services which are intended for the benefit of all students.
 A student-faculty committee advises the university administration in the allocation of these fees and policy issues.

 At Columbus State University, providing academic support services is a campus-wide effort.
 The resources available afford all students the opportunity to succeed throughout their academic careers.
 Students have access to dedicated faculty and staff, academic advising services, teaching libraries and computer labs, tutorial services, specialized courses, computer assistance and instruction, academic organizations and clubs, intellectually stimulating and engaging programs, and challenging and enriching opportunities for growth.
 These services assist students as they pursue the accomplishment of their educational goals and support the university's mission “To achieve academic excellence...” and “To achieve excellence in the student experience.”